 This topic summary covers Knowledge Organiser: Climate Change within Climate Change for GCSE Chemistry.
 Revise Climate Change in Atmosphere for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 17 of 17 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Climate Change